Wintersburg Village, California

 Wintersburg Village is an area in Huntington Beach, California, United States, that represents over a century of Japanese immigration to the United States.
 The property, consisting of six structures on a 4.5 acre parcel, was noted as eligible for the National Register of Historic Places in the City of Huntington Beach General Plan in 2014.
 The C.M.
 Furuta Gold Fish Farm and the Wintersburg Japanese Mission are recognized nationally by historians as a rare, pre-1913 Japanese pioneer-owned property with intact physical features that convey the progression of Japanese American history.

 Wintersburg Village is representative of Orange County's early agricultural history and the West Coast's immigration and civil liberties history.
 Three generations of Japanese American experience are represented: immigration of the Issei in the late 19th century, exclusion and Alien Land Laws of the early 20th century, the incarceration of American citizens of Japanese descent during World War II, and the return to California from World War II confinement in 1945.

 History

-Its pre history includes centuries of occupation by the Tongva, a native people of California.
+Its prehistory includes centuries of occupation by the Tongva, a native people of California.
 The property's modern history dates to the land purchase by Japanese immigrant pioneers in 1908, as part of the former land holdings of the Rancho Las Bolsas.
+A small agrarian complex emerged in the area, and residents built an armory and notable buildings including the Wintersburg Methodist Episocopal church in 1906, now called the Warner Avenue Baptist Church.
+Wintersburg Village was noted in 1983 as potentially eligible for the National Register of Historic Places during a cultural resource survey.
+The property was designated a local historic landmark in 1986 by the City of Huntington Beach and noted as such in the City's General Plan.

-The effort to save and preserve Historic Wintersburg began several years after the property was sold in 2004, when news became public that the new owner planned re-zoning to commercial / industrial uses demolition of all historic and cultural resources.
-Preservationists have been working with the prior owner, Rainbow Environmental, since 2011 and, as of 2014, the current property owner, Republic Services, to purchase the property for historic preservation as a heritage park and for permission to stabilize the structures to prevent demolition by neglect.
+After ownership for almost a century, the Furuta family, who were no longer farming, made the decision to sell the property.
+It was purchased in 2004 by Rainbow Environmental Services, a waste disposal company with a waste transfer station nearby.
+The property was proposed for rezoning to commercial and industrial use by Rainbow Environmental, along with a proposal for demolition of all historic structures.
+The effort to save and preserve Historic Wintersburg began several years after the property was sold in 2004, when news became public that the new owner planned re-zoning to commercial / industrial uses and demolish all historic and cultural resources.
+Preservationists began working with Rainbow Environmental in 2011 to purchase the property for historic preservation as a heritage park and for permission to stabilize the structures to prevent demolition by neglect.
 The goal of historic preservation is to create a permanent heritage site with public park uses.